 Commercial and residential contractors in Arkansas have to undergo a licensing process in order to conduct construction activities in the state.
-If you want to start such a business, you will need to obtain an Arkansas contractors license.
+If you want to start such a business, you will need to obtain an Arkansas contractor license.

 The procedure is regulated by the Arkansas Contractors Licensing Board.
 It oversees the activities of construction specialists in the state and ensures their legal compliance.
 One of the main criteria that you’d have to meet when getting licensed with the Board is posting a contractor license bond.